 I don’t think I have ever seen a black bean soup that looked this good!
-Thanks to Janelle at Talk of Tomatoes for the wonderful recipe and picture.
+Thanks to Janelle at Talk of Tomatoes for the wonderful recipe.

 “I like soups, and I need more in my repertoire.
 This one proudly made the cut.
 It is surprisingly good, though I confess its best quality might be that it is a worthy vehicle for piles of salsa, avocados and a dollop of cream.
 [Stick to Tofutti or Galaxy Foods for a dairy-free sour cream]